Housing Affordability & Ownership

 Housing is the single largest expense for most households and has become less affordable for all, especially renters.

-Homeownership rates in Houston’s three-county region have not budged from what they were about a decade ago, and they remain disproportionately low among low-income and non-white households.
+Homeownership rates in Houston’s three-county region have not budged from what they were about a decade ago, and they remain disproportionately low among non-white households.
 More households are more likely to rent, reflecting lifestyle changes and barriers often associated with buying a home.
-However, because rents have risen across Houston and the percentage of affordable housing units has declined, half of Houston-area renters are burdened by housing costs.
+However, because rents have risen across Houston and the percentage of affordable housing units has declined, over half of Houston-area renters are burdened by housing costs.

 Why housing affordability and ownership matter to Houston

 Housing is the single largest expense for many households and is becoming less affordable.
 This is problematic since homeownership remains one of the most effective ways to build economic security, social mobility and long-term wealth building.
 But this epitome of the American Dream — first-time homeownership — is less attainable for the average Houstonian today than a decade ago.
 The affordability gap — the difference between the median sales price for a home and the price a household with median income could afford (i.e., no more than 30% of income) — has widened.
-Half of Houston-area renters spend at least 30% of their income on housing costs compared with 24% of homeowners.
+Half of Houston-area renters spend at least 30% of their income on housing costs compared to about a quarter of homeowners.
 Paying more for housing means less income is available for other essential needs such as savings, education, child care and health care.
 Exacerbating affordability issues is the lack of quality and safe housing available with access to public transportation in Houston’s three-county region in economic opportunity areas.
 With the growth of the renting population, there is a need to ensure renters are protected and represented in our housing policy and disaster resiliency plans.

 The more we understand homeownership and renting trends in our region, the better we can remove barriers for Houstonians who want to buy and the better we can work to ensure all residents have safe and secure homes.